pj2911/pj2911/README.md

 👀 Hi, I’m Peter, I've recently embarked on a new career path in data analytics, and this is my portfolio page to showcase my work.

-⏳ I only started building this page on the 24th May 2022, so there is only a small amount of content at the moment.
+⏳ I created this page on the 24th May 2022, so there's only a small amount of content at the moment.
 I'll be adding more content in the near future as I try to showcase the various technical skills I've developed over the last few months.

 🌱 My first project is a case study to complete the "Google Data Analytics Professional Certificate", please check out the following links for details...